fruitsamples/PageControl/ReadMe.txt

 A controller for a single page of content.
 For this application, pages simply display text on a black background.

 Changes from Previous Versions
+1.3 Upgraded project to build with the iOS 4.0 SDK.
 1.2 Fixed issue where scrolling by dragging the UIScrollView did not update the UIPageControl.
 1.1 Added a check to eliminate flicker of the UIPageControl when it is used to change pages.
 1.0 Initial version.